Damocles-fr/PPJF/README.md

 Here, the weird "^D\\" "\\" and ":\\?" are completely normal phenomenon, please don't ask me why, and just don't touch it if it works.

 Replace all and ONLY the letter `D` and `T` with your Jellyfin media library drive letters.
-Then, in the second part, replace ONLY the path after ":\\?" and ":\" with your jellyfin library corresponding paths.
+Then, in the second part, replace ONLY the path after ":\\?" and ":\" with your jellyfin library FIRST ROOT folder corresponding to the paths.
-Add as many lines as different library and drives you use with jellyfin.
+Add as many lines as drives and root folder you use with jellyfin.
-Here for exemple with two media library in Jellyfin located in "D:\folder\yourlibrary" and "T:\Media" :
+Here for exemple with four media library in Jellyfin located in "D:\folder\folder2\yourlibrary" and "D:\folder\anotherlibrary" and "D:\differentlibraries\..." and "T:\Media" :

   ```# Corriger les chemins de base (uniquement au début de la chaîne)
 $path = $path -replace "^D\\", "D:\"